louis-pham/weather-forecast/README.md

 # Weather forecast

-A React app used to display a weather forecast.
+A React app for displaying a weather forecast.

 Experimenting with fetching data from 3rd-party APIs.